PgeePow/RO-WEB/docs/changelog/sept-change-log.md

   - Sniper bow remodel – *Costume Resurrection Bow (480560)* now properly displayed on the back.
 - **Healer NPC:** Free Untill **Level 77**.
 - **New Egg Released** with various costumes.
+- **Warper Update** The Last Warp option has been moved to the top of the list for quicker access.
+- **Guild Storage** Guild Storage has been added.
+Accessible via the Warper NPC.

 ### Egg Costume List
 | Item ID  | Costume Name                          | Rarity     |